akinkunmio/SImpleAuthService/README.md

 SimpleAuthService is a microservice that implements 3 apis to showcase how a simple authentication service works

 Written in C# using .NET 8.
-It makes usee of the ONION CLEAN architecture
+It makes usee of the ONION CLEAN architecture.
+Themain branch has the updated codebase.

 SimpleAuhSystem/
 │